astronomer/docs/software/role-permission-reference.md

 - `deployment.variables.get`: View the Deployment's [environment variables](environment-variables.md)
 - `deployment.users.get`: View the list of users with access to the Deployment

-Note that a Deployment Viewer cannot cannot push code to a Deployment or modify Deployment configurations.
+A Deployment Viewer can't push code to a Deployment or modify Deployment configurations.
 These actions can be completed only by a Deployment Editor or a Deployment Admin.

 ### Deployment Editor

-For a given Deployment, the Deployment Editor has all of the same default permissions as the Deployment Viewer, plus:
+For a given Deployment, the Deployment Editor has the same default permissions as the Deployment Viewer, plus:

 - `deployment.airflow.user`: Airflow [user permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#user) for all Deployments, including modifying task runs and DAG runs
 - `deployment.config.update`: Modify the Deployment's settings